 Splice is the fourth film from Canadian director Vincenzo Natali.
 Natali first appeared with Cube (1997), an astonishing conceptual science-fiction film that won wide acclaim.
 Natali subsequently went onto make Cypher (2002) and Nothing (2003), both also well worthwhile conceptual science-fiction films that sustained the promise shown in Cube.
 Subsequent to Splice, Natali went onto make ghost story Haunter (2013), the U is for Utopia segment of ABCs of Death 2 (2014) and the Stephen King adaptation In the Tall Grass (2019).
 Natali was for a long-time attached to the adaptation of the J.G.
-Ballard novel High-Rise (2015) and has been associated with a film revival of DC’s Swamp Thing and an adaptation of William Gibson’s Neuromancer (1984), as well as executive producing the Found Footage surveillance stalker film 388 Arletta Avenue (2011).
+Ballard novel High-Rise (2015) and has been associated with a film revival of DC’s Swamp Thing and an adaptation of William Gibson’s Neuromancer (1984), as well as executive producing the Found Footage surveillance stalker film 388 Arletta Avenue (2011) and the dream horror Come True (2020).

 Splice is a venture into the man-made monster theme.
 Vincenzo Natali says the starting point for him was the well-publicised photos of the mouse genetically engineered with a human ear growing out of its back.
 The North American press immediately looked for comparisons to other films and dredged up the likes of Jurassic Park (1993) and Species (1995).
 This is perhaps because there that not that many other genre films that deal with genetic engineering as a theme, at least as anything other than as a quick explain-all for a standard monster movie.
 To find something that approaches Splice in terms of its serious handling of themes and questions raised about ethics, you would have to go back further to some of the British tv mini-series treatments such as First Born (1988) and Chimera (1991).